 Transfer Credit will not be awarded for Accelerated or Fast Forward courses.
 In order for a non-professional three-credit course to be considered for transfer credit, the course must have met on at least 15 different days and with a minimum total meeting time of at least 37 hours.
 For courses in question, the student must provide documentation stating the manner in which the course was taught along with the official transcript.
 Courses in professional studies will be evaluated on a case-by-case basis.
-Transfer credit will be accepted only from institutions that are accredited by higher education regional accrediting agencies.
-For current Arts and Sciences students, all courses for transfer must be approved before the course is taken.
+The College reserves the right to test students to assess course outcomes.